- Walking the Cumbria Way from South to North across the English Lake District

 How fit do I need to be?

 We offer a range of itineraries so you can choose your preferred daily distance so hopefully you will find an itinerary that suits your preferred level of activity.
 If you currently don’t enjoy an active lifestyle we suggest regular walking in hilly terrain supplemented by cardio vascular exercise for at least 6 months prior to your walk.
 A good gym or personal trainer will be able to draw up a personalised training programme.

 How far in advance do I need to book?

 As far in advance as possible!
-We suggest you book as soon as your plans are finalised as The Lakes are extremely popular.
+We suggest you book as soon as your plans are finalised as The Lake District is extremely popular.
 If booking at short notice we will always try and accommodate your plans.